 The critical issues were the group and individual dynamics.
 Da Costa’s invaluable experience and skill enabled individuals, small groups, and the larger body to identify their needs, the interactions required, and the clear end game for all of them.
 The interpersonal talents da Costa brought to the situation were the key to insuring the success of the project and its future.

 The people involved today still benefit from his guidance and support.
-As a result, the project not only met its original religious intent, but also thrives as business entity that now brings significant funds to support the corporation.
+As a result, the project not only met its original religious intent, but also thrives as a business entity that now brings significant funds to support the corporation.

 General Counsel to the Santa Barbara Presbytery